Understand the Product

 • Every time you perform an action and don’t get the expected result, it might be a bug.
 Make further investigation and consider reporting it.

-• While testing a webshop you need to think as a regular customer who wants to buy something and discover new products.
+• While testing a webshop, you need to think like a regular customer who wants to buy something and discover new products.

 • Install several browsers and consider testing with all of them – this will increase your chances of finding bugs.